jjude/hapidock/README.md

 When you run `docker-compose up` next time, it will be faster, because everything is already downloaded.

 3 - Now go to `http://localhost:3000` on your host and enjoy

+It also builds postgresql & pgadmin automatically.
+Use these parameters to connect to pg from pgadmin: username: postgres; db: postgres; password: secret.
+You need the hostname.
+Hostname is pg (the service name in docker-compose)